 Almost everyone feels abdominal pain at some point, and most of the time it’s not serious.

-Types of Abdominal Pain
+What are the Types of Abdominal Pain?

 Generalized abdominal pain means that it affects most of your stomach area.
 This type of pain is more common for viral gastroenteritis, gas or indigestion.
 More severe generalized abdominal pain might be caused by a serious condition, such as a blockage of the intestines.

 Localized abdominal pain means that the pain is focused in one part of the stomach area.
-This type of abdominal pain can sometimes be a sign of a problem with an organ, such as the appendix, gall bladder, or stomach.
+This type of abdominal pain can sometimes be a sign of a problem with an organ, such as the appendix, gallbladder, or stomach.

 Cramps can cause severe abdominal pain but most of the time they are not a serious problem.
 Cramps are often accompanied by diarrhea, gas and bloating.